 Oh, I forgot to tell you that there are other popular versions of jollof rice across West Africa, and Ghanaian Jollof rice is also popular, and you can find videos on Youtube on how to prepare it in any of those country styles.

-By the way, I know that some people love to add carrot and green beans when preparing jollof rice, I love mine plain (the traditional method) and sometimes with ground beef.
-I’d love to hear from you – how do you like your jollof rice cooked?
+There you have it – all the ingredients and steps on how to make the smoky-flavour Nigerian party jollof rice for a wedding or party.
 Also if you make your own jollof rice differently, comment below to tell us.
 By the way, I’ve heard some people argue that the way the Yorubas cook their jellof rice is different from the method the Igbos prepare theirs.
 I also hear that there’s a slight difference in their recipe.
 Is that true?